noop-inc/blueprint-todo-nodejs-react/mcp-service/instructions.md

 - `description`: Description of todo item.
 Can be updated after creation.
 Type: string.
 - `created`: Unix timestamp in milliseconds representing when the todo item was created in reference to the Unix Epoch.
 Cannot be updated after creation.
 Type: number.
 - `completed`: Completion status of todo item.
 Can be updated after creation.
 Type: boolean.
 Default: false.
 - `images`: List of randomly generated version 4 UUIDs to serve as identifiers for images linked to the todo item.
-Includes file extension of image as a suffix.
 A maximum of 6 images can be linked to a todo item. **Do not expose to end users in client responses.** Use to identify links between todo items and images.
 Cannot be updated after creation.
 Type: array of strings.
 Optional.

 **Example Todo Item:**